CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/_build_html/_sources/step1.rst.txt

 |de_architecture|

-**Figure:** The Discovery Enviornment architecture -- more than you wanted to know.
+**Figure:** More than you wanted to know about how this stuff works.

 |Discovery Environment Guide|